 Continue hiking through the village till you arrive at the flight of stairs next to a public toilet.
-Now most people would turn right here to hike up to Ling Kok Shan.
-But personally I prefer to scale it from the other side.
-So, this point will be where we will finally exit from after climbing to the top.
+Now, most people would turn right here to hike up to Ling Kok Shan.
+But personally, I prefer to scale it from the other side.
+So, this point will be where we will finally exit after climbing to the top.

 Mo Tat Wan to Yung Shue Ha

-From the public toilet, keep hiking for another 2 kms.
-Once again, the hiking trial is easy and very peaceful.
-As you begin approaching Yung Shue Ha, the next village, lookout for beautiful views of the rocks in the sea to your left.
+From the public toilet, keep hiking for another 2 km.
+Once again, the hiking trail is easy and very peaceful.
+As you begin approaching Yung Shue Ha, the next village, look out for beautiful views of the rocks in the sea to your left.